timdodd/graphql-devday/queries_and_mutations.md

 </p></details>
 <details><summary>Hint [What mutation am I supposed to be using]</summary><p>

-The `addReaction` is the mutation you are looking for.
+The `addReaction` mutation is what you are looking for.

 </p></details>
 <details><summary>Hint [I can't figure out what to put in the input parameter]</summary><p>